thomashashi/thomas_cc_demo/terraform/aws/README.md

 - Network traffic between `listing` and `mongodb` services
   - Dump all network packet data to `mongodb`:
     - `sudo tcpdump -A 'host mongodb.service.consul and port 27017 and (((ip[2:2] - ((ip[0]&0xf)<<2)) - ((tcp[12]&0xf0)>>2)) != 0)'`
-  - Switch to browser and reload the page a few times
+  - Traffic will stream immediately as the connection to mongodb is persistent
+  - Watch the traffic and press `ctrl-c` after you see the database records displayed
-  - Return to terminal - point out **packet data traversing the network in plaintext**
+  - Point out that the data including database credentials **is traversing network in plaintext**
   - Hit _Cntl-C_ to exit `tcpdump`
 - **Summary:** `listing` is finding `mongodb` dynamically, but nothing is protecting the traffic